alixdecr/PRAB/apis/features-service/README.md

 | PATCH | 0 | 0% |
 | DELETE | 5 | 28% |
 | TOTAL | 18 | 100% |

+### Other Information

+- Number of Unique Routes: 11

+- Number of Unique Query Parameters: 0